Escape CLI¶

 escape-cli version

-# Replace with your application ID
+# Replace with your profile ID

 # Start a scan and output the results in JSON format

-escape-cli scan start "${APP_ID}" -o json | tee scan.json
+escape-cli scan start "${PROFILE_ID}" -o json | tee scan.json

 # Extract the scan ID from the JSON output